Timeline of Black History and Excellence

 Photo by: NPR

 2021- President Joe Biden signs a law, declaring June 19, Juneteenth, a federal holiday, commemorating the liberation of enslaved African Americans in Galveston, Texas, on June 19, 1865.
+Since then, many African Americans have said they perceive Juneteenth as a reminder to embrace their families and communities, keep fighting for equal liberties, and educate younger generations about Black history and culture.

 Photo by: Lauryn Green